 Leprechaun Trap Cake

 Many of our children have made leprechaun traps at school to catch the wily little guy and get his stash of gold.
 Improve upon that idea and make a delicious St. Patrick's Day leprechaun trap cake.
-This is a guide about making a leprechaun trap cake.
+This is a page about making a leprechaun trap cake.

 Share on ThriftyFunCheck out these recipes.
 If you have made this recipe please submit a photo and let us know how it worked.
 Or, add your own recipe variation.